Skip to content

 Ford diagnostic software compatibility

-Ford IDS, FJDS, and FDRS cannot be installed on the same computer as:
+Ford IDS, FJDS, and FDRS also cannot be installed on the same computer as:

 Mazda diagnostic software compatibility